Why Do Billionaires Invest in Gold?

-NEWS SUMMARY: Precious metal prices traded higher Wednesday on a weaker dollar and Fedspeak.
-U.S. stocks traded mostly lower on political uncertainty and hawkish Fed meeting minutes.
+NEWS SUMMARY: Precious metal prices traded mixed Wednesday on safe haven buying and a weaker dollar.
+U.S. stocks traded mixed as lower oil price bearishness offset investor bullishness.

 RealMoneyBlog - Free daily/weekly email